tdr-autosync/mi-lib-django_cronman/README.md

 ## Overview

-Periodic tasks are defined at Python level and managed by `cron` app.
+Django app to define and manage periodic tasks at Python level.

 ## Define a new cron job